Tahiti and her Islands

 As a holiday destination, South Pacific islands offer the visitor many magical experiences.
 Considered to be the most beautiful atoll in Polynesia, Tikehau is an oval crown of small islets with white and pink sand beaches.
 The bright blue lagoon is densely populated with fish which makes for great snorkelling and diving.

 Rangiroa, with its 42-mile long by 16-mile wide turquoise lagoon, is the largest atoll in the Tuamotu Archipelago and the second largest atoll in the world.
-It offers sunshine, white coral beaches and an immense playground for water sports and activities including some of the best diving in the world.
+It offers all the great features associated with South Pacific travel: sunshine, white coral beaches and an immense playground for water sports and activities including some of the best diving in the world.

 The Marquesas are a group of high islands located about 930 miles northeast of Tahiti.
 They include twelve islands, only six of which are inhabited and are shrouded in an almost constant cloud cover.